User Experience Design: Bringing a User-Centered Approach to DIGARC Solutions

 Academic section scheduling is a critical process for all institutions, but for so many it’s a challenging, cumbersome task involving spreadsheets, emails and a lot of back-and-forth communications as adjustments are made.
 Instructors, rooms and related courses are just some of the resources that schedulers juggle during the process.

 When DIGARC developed SECTION in 2018, we not only aimed to digitize and track the workflow of academic scheduling, but to give users additional tools to visualize all the moving pieces of the puzzle.
-We did more than simply recreating a manual process using software — we looked for opportunities to enhance users’ experiences by offering visual representations of meeting patterns, room and instructor availability, and more so users can compare the information they need and easily make the right choices in building their schedules.
+We did more than simply recreating a manual process using software — we looked for opportunities to enhance users’ experiences by offering visual representations of meeting patterns, facility and faculty availability and more so users can compare the information they need and easily make the right choices in building their schedules.

 SECTION was created using a user-centered approach focusing on the tasks and processes that were most critical to the people doing the actual work, and structuring the UI around those key components.
 We collaborated with our Client Development Partners to gather requirements and sample data, and then used this information to create prototypes of core functionality.

 We used the prototypes to test features with clients and DIGARC staff to verify what we got right, as well as look for ways we could adjust the functionality to be more usable.
 The feedback we received was incredibly valuable and continues to make SECTION an even better product.
 Continual improvement of our products is one of our top priorities.
-The DIGARC Client Advisory Board assists us in establishing priorities and developing product roadmaps.
+The DIGARC Client Advisory Board also assists us in establishing priorities and developing product roadmaps, with regular meetings that give members and staff an opportunity to share and learn.